hashicorp/nomad/website/source/docs/operating-a-job/failure-handling-strategies/restart.html.md

 To enable restarting a failed task on the node it is running on, the task group can be annotated with configurable options using the [`restart` stanza][restart].
-Nomad will restart the failed task upto `attempts` times within a provided `interval`.
+Nomad will restart the failed task up to `attempts` times within a provided `interval`.
 Operators can also choose whether to keep attempting restarts on the same node, or to fail the task so that it can be rescheduled on another node, via the `mode` parameter.